qiyunlab/HGTector/doc/database.md

 The protein-to-TaxID map is already integrated into the compiled databases, so one does not need `taxon.map.gz` except for some special situations.

 Feel free to delete (e.g., `download/`) or compress the intermediate files (e.g., `db.faa`) to save disk space.

-## Procedures

-The workflow consists of the following steps:

-1. Download NCBI taxonomy database (taxdump).
-2. Download NCBI RefSeq assembly summary.
-3. Sample genomes based on various properties and taxonomic information.
-4. Download protein sequences associated with sampled genomes.
-5. Compile local databases using DIAMOND and/or BLAST.

 ## Considerations